 Creating a report

-Choose which report type you'd like to create and click on the + icon button on the right side of the screen.
+Choose which report type you'd like to create and click Create new report.

 Let's configure settings that will apply to the entire report.

 You may optionally upload the site's logo to be included on the report as well for white-labeled reports.
 Learn more about logo size.